midtown-ai/glossary/glossary/e.md

  After training is complete, the model can be evaluated on a separate validation dataset to assess its performance.
 If the model is [overfitting] the training data, the validation loss will start to increase while the training loss continues to decrease, indicating that the model is starting to memorize the training data rather than learning to generalize to new data.
 In this case, [early stopping] or other regularization techniques can be used to prevent overfitting.

+ The number of epochs used during neural network training impacts model performance.
+Both using too few or too many epochs can lead to problems:

+ Too Few Epochs:
+  * Underfitting: With too few epochs, the model does not have enough opportunities to learn from the training data.
+This can lead to underfitting, where the model fails to capture important patterns in the data.
+  * Suboptimal metrics: Validation metrics like accuracy and loss will be worse than their optimum if training is stopped too early.
+The model has not had enough iterations to converge on better weights.

+ Too Many Epochs:
+  * Overfitting: With too many epochs, the model may end up overfitting to the training data.
+This causes it to memorize noise and details instead of learning generalizable patterns.
+  * Long training time: Additional epochs extend training time significantly, especially for large datasets.
+The model may have already converged, so extra epochs are wasteful.
+  * Performance plateau: After a point, more epochs do not improve validation metrics like accuracy and loss.
+The model stops generalizing better.

+ The ideal number of epochs involves stopping after the validation loss has plateaued - this indicates the model has fit the training data as well as possible without overfitting.
+The exact number depends on the size and complexity of the dataset and model.
+Setting up early stopping callbacks helps prevent both underfitting and overfitting.

  See also [E], [Gradient Descent Algorithm]

+# Epsilon-Greedy Exploration Strategy

+ The epsilon-greedy exploration strategy is a commonly used approach in [reinforcement learning] for balancing [exploration] and [exploitation] during training.
+Here's an overview:

+  * [Exploration] refers to the agent trying new actions to gather more information about the environment.
+[Exploitation] refers to the agent leveraging knowledge gained so far to obtain the maximum reward.
+  * In epsilon-greedy strategy, the agent chooses the greedy or exploitative [action] most of the time - i.e. the action with the highest expected [reward] based on past [experience].
+  * But the [agent] also takes a random exploratory [action] with some probability epsilon.
+This ensures the [agent] continues to explore new [actions].
+  * The epsilon value controls the chance of taking a random action instead of the greedy action.
+It is typically decays over time from a higher starting value like 1 or 0.5 to a small value like 0.01.
+  * With higher epsilon initially, the agent explores more.
+As epsilon decays, the [agent] shifts focus to [exploitation] by taking actions with the highest observed rewards.
+  * The schedule for decaying epsilon balances short-term and long-term returns - explore more initially to find good [policies], exploit more later to maximize [cumulative reward].
+  * Setting epsilon scheduling requires tuning - faster decay for simple [environments], slower for complex ones.
+  * Epsilon-greedy strikes a good balance between simple random [exploration] and pure greedy [exploitation].

+ So in summary, epsilon-greedy exploration defines how often an agent should choose random exploratory actions instead of exploitative actions to balance discovering new information with maximizing rewards through past knowledge.

+ The [exploration rate] (epsilon) and epsilon-greedy strategy are closely related, but refer to slightly different aspects of the reinforcement learning process:
+  * Exploration rate (epsilon): This is a hyperparameter that determines the probability of choosing a random action instead of the greedy action during training.
+It controls the degree of exploration.
+  * Epsilon-greedy strategy: This is the overall exploration strategy that makes use of the epsilon parameter to balance exploration and exploitation.
+It chooses greedy actions with probability (1 - epsilon) and random actions with probability epsilon.

+ Epsilon's decay factor is another important hyperparameter that controls how quickly the exploration rate epsilon decays over time in epsilon-greedy reinforcement learning.
+Here are some key points:

+  * The decay factor determines the rate at which epsilon will decrease from its initial value towards its minimum value.
+  * It impacts the exploration schedule - how quickly the agent shifts focus from exploration to exploitation.
+  * Common decay functions involving the decay factor include:
+    * Linear decay: et = et-1 - decay_factor
+    * Exponential decay: et = e^(-decay_factor * t)
+    * Inverse sigmoid decay: et = 1 / (1 + decay_factor * t)
+  * The decay factor is a tunable scalar hyperparameter typically in the range of 0.001 to 1.0.
+  * Lower decay values cause epsilon to decrease slowly, enabling more thorough exploration over many episodes.
+  * Higher decay leads to faster decrease in epsilon and quicker shift to exploitation.
+Better for simple environments.
+  * The optimal decay factor balances initial exploration to find optimal actions with subsequent exploitation to maximize cumulative reward.
+  * Setting the decay factor requires empirical tuning over multiple training runs and evaluating the impact on metrics like cumulative rewards, losses, and training stability.
+  * It interacts closely with other hyperparameters like initial epsilon and number of episodes.

+ So in summary, the decay factor controls the epsilon decay rate in an epsilon-greedy strategy.
+Tuning this hyperparameter is key to achieving the right exploration-exploitation trade-off.

+ See also [E], ...

 # Equivalence Class Clustering And Bottom-Up Lattice Traversal Algorithm